tpadilla10117/v2.0-tpadilla.com/NOTES.md

 Contact.jsx: <!-- TODO: -->

-    - remake form
+    - remake form -> **The Submit button needs fixing when clocked
     - make form functional with email.js
     - decide on what to do with rest of the page / negative space

 Resume.jsx: <!-- TODO: -->

-    - Decide on whether or not to keep
+    - Decide on whether or not to keep the component

 <!-- TODO: -->
 - Add a script that loads your site with an animation